syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## cellClick

 When you click on a HeatMap cell, the [cellClick](../api/heatmap/cellclick/) event is triggered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iCellClickEventArgs/).
+To know more about arguments of this event, refer [here](../api/heatmap/iCellClickEventArgs/).

 {% if page.publishingplatform == "typescript" %}